serialport/website/docs/guide-installation.md

 ### Electron

 Historically [Electron](https://electron.atom.io/) which comes with its own version of the Node.js runtime.
-Was a huge headache and required a deep understanding of your build system.
+It was a huge headache and required a deep understanding of your build system.
 Since v10 we leverage N-API and the provided binaries for your platform should work without issue.

 For an example Electron project, check out [`electron-serialport`](https://github.com/serialport/electron-serialport).